Aspect Annual Event: Better business for people and planetBackNews & Events

 2-3 pm – Breakout sessions:

-- Academic and business collaborations in practice: This breakout session will feature academics and business partners from the universities of Cardiff, Glasgow and Oxford speaking on how collaboration between the private sector and academia has been mutually beneficial in translating research into real-world impact.
+- Academic and business collaborations in practice: This breakout session featured academics and business partners from the universities of Cardiff, Glasgow and Oxford speaking on how collaboration between the private sector and academia has been mutually beneficial in translating research into real-world impact.

 Panellists: Adam Saunders is Research Fellow at the Centre on Skills, Knowledge and Organisational Performance at the Department of Education at Oxford, which undertakes research into develop the skills of the workforce for the future economy.
 Adam is currently working with an interdisciplinary team led by John Armour at Oxford, alongside a group of business collaborators including Slaughter & May, Allen & Overy, Thomson Reuters and start-up LexSnap on an ESRC-funded project on how the legal services can exploit and adapt artificial intelligence technologies.
 Dr.